Vaccine Info

 RSVpreF RSV Clinical Trials

-RSV preF is currently being tested in several clinical trials.
+The RSV preF vaccine has been and is currently conducting several clinical trials.

 RENOIR (NCT05035212) is a global, randomized, double-blind, placebo-controlled study designed to assess the efficacy, immunogenicity, and safety of a single dose of the vaccine in adults 60 years of age and older.
 The New England Journal of Medicine recently published the efficacy and safety results.
 RENOIR is ongoing, with efficacy data being collected in the second RSV season of the study.